Skills Canada

 • Welding

-Gold medal winners from the Cariboo Junior Skills Competition and Cariboo Regional Skills Competition may be invited to participate at the Skills BC Competition.
+Gold medal winners from the Cariboo Junior Skills Competition and Cariboo Regional Skills Competition may be invited to participate in the Skills BC Competition.

-Gold medal winners from the Skills BC Competition may be invited to participate at the Skills Canada Competition.
+Gold medal winners from the Skills BC Competition may be invited to participate in the Skills Canada Competition.

 Registration Information